 - Minor cystitis symptoms do not clear up in 2 days

 - Cystitis symptoms become more severe (e.g. blood in urine or fever)

 - You are diabetic or have an impaired immune system

 - Antibiotics to treat cystitis don’t appear to be working

 - Symptoms reappear shortly after finishing a course of antibiotic

 It is important to see a doctor in such cases so that they can run further tests or prescribe antibiotics to treat cystitis.
 If you suffer from recurrent bacterial cystitis, a doctor will need to examine you to rule out other serious health complications including diabetes, kidney stones, and abnormalities in the urinary tract.

 Antibiotics are the only effective treatment for persisting bacterial cystitis, and you should start feeling better within a day or two of taking them.

 They need to be prescribed by a doctor, who will be able to work out the right course for you – a common one is nitrofurantoin.

-Crucially, you need to complete the whole antibiotic course you are prescribed, even if cystitis symptoms disappear soon after taking them.
-Failing to do so can lead to the bacterial resistance and it will be harder to treat the infection.
+Crucially, you need to complete the whole antibiotic course you are prescribed, even if cystitis symptoms disappear soon after taking medication.
+Failing to complete the course can lead to bacterial resistance and it will be harder to treat the infection.